zcash/zcash/doc/shield-coinbase.md

 JSON will be returned immediately, with the following data fields populated:

 - operationid: a temporary id to use with `z_getoperationstatus` and `z_getoperationresult` to get the status and result of the operation.
-- shieldedUTXOs: number of coinbase utxos being shielded
+- shieldedUTXOs: number of coinbase UTXOs being shielded
-- shieldedValue: value of coinbase utxos being shielded.
+- shieldedValue: value of coinbase UTXOs being shielded.
-- remainingUTXOs: number of coinbase utxos still available for shielding.
+- remainingUTXOs: number of coinbase UTXOs still available for shielding.
-- remainingValue: value of coinbase utxos still available for shielding
+- remainingValue: value of coinbase UTXOs still available for shielding

 ### Locking UTXOs